Nivethagithub/GitHub_abhihek_reference/GitHub _Runner/readme.md

 Create a folder called github/workflows --> create a yaml file (Define the runners, action (push or push, pull request) explain all the stages included.

 ### Compare with Jenkins and Github.
-Jenkins has lot of plugins, in-built integrations  --> **use when your project is a private one.**
+Jenkins has lot of plugins, in-built integrations.
+It has good orchestration as well  --> **use when your project is a private one.**
 GitHub offers free resources to execute the process.
 The workflow is also simple to write code and use. --> **use when your project is public.**